 From the council you can claim:

 - Council Tax Reduction: if you’re eligible you could reduce your bill by up to 65%.
-You can apply if you own your home, rent, are unemployed or working
+You can apply if you own your home, rent, are self-employed, unemployed or working

 - Housing Benefit: this can be paid to certain types of household